 Brittany: So, I still watched the replay.
-I was present in a few them, a couple of them.
-And then the actual CIDQ practice test live stream, it was like six hours I think or like four or five.
+I was present in a few of them, a couple of them.
+And then the actual CIDQ practice test live workshop; it was like six hours, I think, or like four or five.

 Lisa: Yeah.
 When we did that one, it was like a four-hour meeting, you know.
-I thought, “Oh, I’ll knock out two or three hours.”
+I thought, “Oh, I'll knock out two or three hours.”
 We go through it like question by question live.
-Ended up being long, and I broke it up in the three videos.
-We’re doing that again, coming up.
+It ended up being long, and I broke it up into three videos.
+We're doing that again, coming up.
 We have one next week, and then the weekend after, and the weekend after.
 I think they were a lot of fun.
 They were really good to do.